 The cost of becoming a Home Inspector in Pennsylvania will depend on a few different choices.
 Enrolling in a training school, which training program they choose, and deciding whether or not to take the National Home Inspector Examination ® are all factors.

 If a Home Inspector decides on minimal formal training and only wishes to take the National Home Inspector Examination ® before joining an established firm, this will cost them as little as $225, plus membership fees to the not-for-profit organization of their choice and all state-required insurances.
-If a Home Inspector decides they would like formal training before taking the exam and would like to register as their own legal business entity, they could be spending upwards of $2,000 or more.
+If a Home Inspector decides they would like formal training before taking the exam and would like to register as their own legal business entity, they could spend upwards of $2,000 or more.

 What’s the best home inspector training in Pennsylvania?